DylanMeeus/scripts/README.md

 Note: LC_ALL=C is only supported by Steam as "fallback", which may cause some games to fail.
 This script correctly installs the US locale if not present.

-If you get a checksum error, then Steam was updated.
+If you get a checksum error, then Steam was likely updated.
 Open an issue or remove the offending sha1sum line.